battle-tactics-strategies

 Training Principles

 - Vary Terrain: Practice indoors on mats and equipment, then take drills outdoors to park benches, low walls, and playgrounds.
-Changing surfaces sharpens adaptability.
+Changing surfaces sharpens adaptability and forces creative problem‑solving.

 - Track Progress: Record times for obstacle courses and note technique improvements.
-Set incremental goals, such as landing a specific precision jump with eyes closed.
+Set incremental goals, such as landing a specific precision jump with eyes closed or reducing transition pauses by 50%.

 Sample Drill Routines